As the winter months approach, you, like many homeowners, are probably looking for ways to stay comfortable outdoors as the temperature drops.

 Cover it up.
 Patio heaters are designed to be weather-resistant.
 But over time, your heater may develop problems if it’s left out in the elements.
 Correctly storing your heater when it’s not in use will prevent it from getting clogged with bugs and debris, and also prevent rust.
 You can purchase a custom cover to protect your heater when it’s not being used.
 And if you won’t be using it for several months, it’s a good idea to disassemble it and store the heater indoors.
 Just be sure to leave the propane tank outside.
 Propane should never be stored indoors — even in a shed or garage.

-If 2020 has taught us anything, it’s that life is rarely predictable.
+Just like the weather, life is rarely predictable.
 For whatever’s in store, we’re with you on the journey.
 We’re flexible when circumstances change, steady when the unexpected happens, capable when help is needed and optimistic about what the future holds.
-To learn how we can help protect your home with the right homeowners insurance, talk to a local ERIE agent in your neighborhood today.
+To learn how we can help protect your home with the right homeowners insurance, contact us today.

 A better insurance experience starts with ERIE.